bathrobe-enthusiast/notes/content/posts/shang-china-developed-alone.md

 ---
 **References**
-Murphey, Rhoads.
-A History of Asia.
+Murphey, Rhoads. *A History of Asia*.
 Routledge, 2014.